 Our goal at the Greater Morristown YMCA is to make this a fun and rewarding school year for all those involved.
-To do so, all children in the Y's Before and After School Program a re expected to abide by the following quidelines:
+To do so, all children in the Y's Before and After School Program are expected to abide by the following guidelines:

 - All children will respect and abide by all YMCA rules, regulations, and core values: Caring, Honesty, Respect, and Responsibility. - Foul language, verbal or physical harassment will not be tolerated.
 This includes: name-calling, teasing, bullying, hitting, kicking, biting, pushing, etc. - Hitting, kicking, biting, spitting on staff is unacceptable.
 All children will be sent home if this behavior occurs.
 If it continues, the child will be removed from the program completely. - Any personal belongings, unrelated to our program or school, will be confiscated and returned to the parent at the end of the day. - Remember, we are guests of the Morris Plains Schools; we are to treat the ground, equipment, staff, members, and all facilities with care and respect.
 All children will keep their belongings organized and in their own bag.
 All garbage will be properly disposed of. - Weapons of any kind are prohibited!
 If a child brings a weapon to the Before/After School Program, it will be taken away and their parents will be called, and the School Administration will be notified.
 The YMCA will take the appropriate action and the child will be sent home after an incident.
 If the child is permitted to return to the program, their backpack and pockets will be subject to inspection.
 If a weapon is found, the child will be expelled from the program. - Students must stay with our staff.
-Wandering away from your specific group is unacceptable and will not be tolerated.
+Wandering away from your specific group is unacceptable and will not be tolerated. - The safety and well-being of all children is our top priority.
+All children are expected to listen and speak respectfully to the staff.
+Running away and disobeying directions will be communicated to the child's parents/guardians at pick-up. - Communication between staff and children (as well as their families) is essential.
+The only way we can solve a problem is if we know about it.
+Please feel free to present any comments or questions to the YMCA Staff. - The YMCA Administration reserves the right to dismiss any child who does not meet the Greater Morristown YMCA Before/After Care Program Code of Behavior Guidelines.